MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 Remote Assist will follow the Modern Lifecyle Policy with continuous service updates and major updates every 6 months (October/April).

+**How can I tell what version I'm using?**

+The version number is listed in Options.

 **Why am I not getting incoming call notifications?**

 This can happen if you’re signed in to Remote Assist with a different account